some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

 The layout of arrays with dynamic length basically is based on the layout of fixed length arrays.
-To determine the size of the array the serialization adds a length field (default length 32 bit) in front of the data, which counts the bytes of the array.
+To determine the size of the array the serialization adds a length field (default length: 32 bits) in front of the data, which counts the bytes of the array.
 The length does not include the size of the length field.
 Thus, when transporting an array with zero elements the length is set to zero.

 .. feat_req:: 🎯
     :id: feat_req_someip_621